Andy2K11/OpenBadgeTest/README.md

 Here the files have extension .js to allow intelligent code editors to recognise the code as JavaScript, however in Google Apps Script they will have an extension of .gs - although the name of the file is not important, for simplicity it is recommended that the file name is the same as the function name.

-You will also need the output.html file in the google folder that should be copied and pasted into ui.thml also contained within the scripts associated with your spreadsheet.
+You will also need the ui.html file in the build/issuerInterface folder that should be copied and pasted into ui.html in Apps Scripts.

 Those with a technical background may be interested to know that this project is developed on top of a Node.js platform using the Node Package Manager (NPM)